 Areas of expertise

-Together with Johanna Ilmakunnas at Åbo Akademi University, I also direct the project Tie meren yli - Vägen över havet (Municipality of Turku and Svenska Kulturfonden, 2019-2020), where we examine cultural, economic and human interaction between Turku and Uppsala from 1640 to 1828.
+Together with Johanna Ilmakunnas at Åbo Akademi University, I have also directed the project Tie meren yli - Vägen över havet (Municipality of Turku and Svenska Kulturfonden, 2019–2021), where we examined cultural, economic and human interaction between Turku and Uppsala from 1640 to 1828.